 Drink It Up

-Many drinks have a low pH, as well.
+Many other drinks have a low pH.
 We’ve noted some juices that have low pH, but don’t forget that soda has a low pH, ranging from 2-3, with colas being at the lower end.
 And don’t think skipping the sugar will save your teeth: sugar-free versions can be just as damaging to teeth.

 Wine has the lowest pH of alcoholic drinks, sometimes below 3.
 Although hard liquors have a higher pH, if you start mixing them with sodas and fruit juices, you end up with a damaging pH as well.